shadergz/shadergz/README.md

 # Hello there! 👋
-📚 **Learning**: How to "Material You" works on Android apps and better way to interact with native code using: Kotlin with C++ by JNI
+📚 **Learning**: How to "Material You" works on Android apps and better ways to interact with native codes using Kotlin with C++ by Java Native Interface

 ## More about me
 * 🇧🇷 Native language: Brazilian portuguese; 🇺🇸 My second language: English (I still learning yet...)
 * 🦉 Interested in emulators, reverse engineering, hacking, graphics, network and others
 * 💻 My laptop CPU/GPU: Ryzen 5 + Vega 8 (S145); 📱 My smartphone CPU: Snapdragon 720G (miatoll)
-* 🐧 OS in use (x86_64): Blackbuntu 22.04, Chimera (with musl), Windows 11; 🌖 Mobile Custom ROM/OS in use (AArch64): crDroid 9.5
+* 🐧 OS in use (x86_64): Blackbuntu 22.04, Chimera (with musl), Windows 11; 🌖 Mobile Custom ROM/OS in use (AArch64): crDroid 9.6

 ## Currently using
 <div align="center">